amandhal/ACS730-Final-Project/README.md

 staging-group05-finalproject

-In the each s3 bucket you need to creat a folder with name of "images" and upload 4 images with name as follows:
+In the each s3 bucket you need to create a folder with name of "images" and upload 4 images with name as follows:

 safeer.jpeg